 Lysine-specific methyltransferase 2D is also believed to act as a tumor suppressor, which means it normally helps prevent cells from growing and dividing in an uncontrolled way.

 Health Conditions Related to Genetic Changes

-The KMT2D gene mutations associated with Kabuki syndrome change one building block (amino acid) in the lysine-specific methyltransferase 2D enzyme, delete genetic material in the KMT2D gene sequence, or result in a premature stop signal that leads to an abnormally short enzyme.
-As a result of these mutations, the enzyme is nonfunctional.
+The KMT2D gene variants associated with Kabuki syndrome change one building block (amino acid) in the lysine-specific methyltransferase 2D enzyme, delete genetic material in the KMT2D gene sequence, or result in a premature stop signal that leads to an abnormally short enzyme.
+As a result of these changes, the enzyme is nonfunctional.
 A lack of functional lysine-specific methyltransferase 2D enzyme disrupts its role in histone methylation and impairs proper activation of certain genes in many of the body's organs and tissues, resulting in the abnormalities of development and function characteristic of Kabuki syndrome.

 Although lysine-specific methyltransferase 2D is believed to be a tumor suppressor, a loss of this enzyme's function does not seem to increase cancer risk in people with Kabuki syndrome.More About This Health Condition